OBJECTIVE: Prevent weed development

 - Pendimethalin: a lack of selectivity can occur especially in sandy soils.

-- Pulsar 40®: in case of heavy rain, high temperature or excessive plant development, yellow marks may appear but they disappear quickly.
+- Pulsar 40®: in cases of heavy rain, high temperature or excessive plant development, yellow marks may appear but they disappear quickly.

 - Be careful: Pulsar® and CORUM® can cause molecules from previously used herbicide to be released from the sprayer and filter, leading to soybean phytotoxicity.
 Sprayers must be carefully cleaned with suitable products before using Pulsar®.

-To know deeper, download our soybean technical guide: click here.
+To find out more, download our soybean technical guide: click here.